dblqr/arch/README.md

 <center><img src="files/arch-ArgoCD.png"></center>

-To faclitate the deployment of the application we are utilizing application helm charts which live alongside the application and are also treated as a versioned and released object.
+To facilitate the deployment of the application we are utilizing application helm charts which live alongside the application and are also treated as a versioned and released object.

 When a build and release for the application takes place, the helm chart is versioned and released as well and pushed up to a chart repository (either ECR or Chart Museum, ECR in my examples).